CortexIntelligentAutomation/docs/content/en/docs/2026.3/Guides/upgrade-guides/upgrade-observability/4.2.1-to-5.0.0/cloud/grafana/upgrade-dashboards.md

 This guide describes how to upgrade the default dashboards that are provided for your observability platform.

 {{% alert title="Warning" color="warning" %}}
+A new *Flow Execution Details* Dashboard has been added to the default dashboards.
 This new dashboard will only work if `Flow Logging` is enabled on your platform.
 See {{< ahref path="Cortex.Faqs.ChangeLoggingLevels.FlowLogging.MainDoc" title="Change Flow Logging Level" >}} for instructions on how to do this.
 {{% / alert %}}

 ## Import New Dashboard